Pictured Rocks National Lakeshore of Michigan is the first national site commemorated on a U.S. quarter for 2018.

 - its release into general circulation on February 5, 2018;

-- its official launch ceremony hosted by officials from the U.S. Mint and the National Park Service.
-The ceremony’s location and date have yet to be announced.
+- its official launch ceremony hosted by officials from the U.S. Mint and the National Park Service at Mather Elementary School Auditorium (411 Elm Avenue, Munising, MI 49862) on February 7, 2018 at 10:00 a.m.
+EST.

 Right after ceremonial launches and in the same location are coin exchanges where attendees can swap cash for $10 rolls of new quarters.
-Also, coin forums usually precede launch ceremonies (typically held the evening prior).
-These forums are hosted by U.S. Mint officials who discuss current and upcoming products.
-The location and time for the forum has not yet been announced.
+Coin forums are hosted by U.S. Mint officials who discuss current and upcoming products.

 Designs on Pictured Rocks Quarter